 Knowing the Facial Anatomy – Why is it so important?

 Having facial aesthetic procedures done by someone who knows nothing about the facial anatomy is pretty much like getting your tooth extracted… by a hair stylist.
 Sounds ridiculous doesn’t it?
 Yet an alarming number of people continue to do so.
 We’ve all heard countless stories of facial aesthetic procedures that have gone horrifically wrong.
-From overdone “duck lip s” to bruised cheeks, these botched jobs unfortunately happen more often than we think.
+From overdone “duck lips” to necrosis of the nose, botched jobs unfortunately happen more often than we think.

 A poll done amongst British Association of Aesthetic Plastic Surgeons (BAAPS) members revealed that 80% of them have witnessed an alarming increase in requests from patients to correct failed facial aesthetic procedures in the past 5 years.
 Some members even shared that a third of their practices were fixing botched jobs while others avoided taking up such cases as the problems were often unsolvable.
 As much as it would be easy to to place the blame on non-medical professionals, an alarmingly high number of medical professionals are also lacking in knowledge when it comes to the 3D facial anatomy.